thecodingmachine/best-practices/php/error_handling.md

 See?
 Most exceptions are meant to bubble up, so do not catch them!

-So unless you are writing an error handler, or retrowing the exception, you should always consider carefully what exceptions you want to catch and never try to catch the `Exception` class.
+So unless you are writing an error handler, or rethrowing the exception, you should always carefully consider what exceptions you want to catch and never try to catch the `Exception` class.

 <div class="alert alert-danger">Bad:</div>